SilentBob347/papyrix-reader/docs/x3-specifications.md

 Both X3 controllers use a full-frame fast refresh for a window request.
 The UC8253 has no window RAM commands.
 The UC8279d driver does not support a safe small window update.

 The UC8279d grayscale path uses two 1-bit planes and the external XTF AA waveform.
-The project has not validated this path on UC8279d hardware.

 ### Display Pin Mapping